hluscombe/project1/README.md

 - rspotify gem

 ## Getting Started
-Sine depends on the rspotify gem in order to work properly.
+Sine. depends on the rspotify gem in order to work properly.
 If you download the code, running 'bundle' in terminal should download all necessary gems for Sine to work.

 ## Wishlist of Features
-Enable webscraping to find bio information regarding synthesisers, designers and bands
+Enable webscraping to find bio information regarding synthesisers, designers and bands.